figtools/figgy.docs/docs/architecture/events.md

 # Events

 As discussed in [Figgy Basics](/docs/getting-started/basics.html), many of Figgy's features are driven by Events.
-The types of events that Figgy respects are:

 ### The following event types are tracked: